jdmonin/JSettlers2/doc/Readme.developer.md

 Eclipse; the j2ee eclipse also has a convenient data browser.
-Note that [Readme.md](../Readme.md) mentions a command-line option `-Djsettlers.db.jar=driverfile.jar`; that's needed only while running the jsettlers JAR from the command line, not running inside eclipse.
+Note that [Readme.md](../Readme.md) mentions a command-line option `-Djsettlers.db.jar=driverfile.jar`; that's needed only while running the jsettlers JAR from the command line, not running inside the IDE.

-- See the `socserver-sqlite` eclipse Run Configuration in the previous section;
+- See the `socserver-sqlite` IDE Run Configuration in the previous section;
   this config includes the sqlite database you're about to configure.
 - Download the driver from https://bitbucket.org/xerial/sqlite-jdbc.
   The downloaded JAR might have a name like `sqlite-jdbc-3.15.1.jar`.